brandonjmatthews/unity-skew-quad/README.md

 ## Setup

 Load up the Demo scene to see how to set it up.
-The orthographic camera was simply a personal preference and is not necessary.

 Currently the SkewDemo calls UpdateMeshAndTexture in the Update loop but this is just for easy testing.

 ## Output